 There are several forms of identification in an antique clock that would determine its maker and the period in which it was manufactured.
 If you own one, you should look for these labels and trademarks.
 You will find them in the face, mechanism, or the case of the clock.
 If your antique clock is unmarked, it might be difficult to value them as there is no point of reference for the appraiser.
 On the other hand, if you have these stamps and trademarks present in your antique clock, you stand a chance of selling them at a higher value.

-The working condition of an antique clock is first thing that potential buyers see.
+The working condition of an antique clock is the first thing that potential buyers see.
 Hence, you will be able to get a higher appraisal on clocks that are in good condition.
 However, antique clocks that are unaltered or all-original bring higher value.
 It is therefore ideal to keep the genuine case, finish, and decorative elements of an antique clock.

-Is there a significant story (preferably something with a historical value) to your antique clock?
+Is there a significant story (preferably something with historical value) to your antique clock?
 Does it have a unique story or previous ownership that would give it more value?
-It will provide an important selling point that will make your antique clock more value aside from the intrinsic value of the clock itself.
+It will provide an important selling point that will make your antique clock more valuable aside from the intrinsic value of the clock itself.

 Antique clocks are not manufactured the same way that modern clocks are.
 Hence, they need some level of maintenance.
 Cleaning the exterior of the clock can be easily done at home.
 You must simply wipe and polish the exterior of the clock.